 Landscape Lighting 101: Planning Outdoor Lighting, Even If You’re Not A Pro

 As a homeowner, you work hard to make the inside of your home reflect your own unique style and personality.
 Why stop there!
-Designing and decorating the outside of your home, even for night time, offers unique opportunities to show off your home in the evening and help it stand out in the neighbourhood.
+Designing and decorating the outside of your home, including lighting, offers the opportunity to show off your home in the evening and help it stand out in the neighbourhood.

-A landscape lighting system can highlight the most unique elements of your home’s architecture, all while adding valuable curb appeal, security and even safety.
+A landscape lighting system can highlight the visually appealing architecture of your home and its natural elements, all while adding valuable curb appeal, security, and enhancing safety.
 But, form follows function.
 Take a minute to read through this important list of considerations before you speak to one of our lighting specialists about installing a lighting system for you.

 How Will You Use Your Outdoor Space?

 Before choosing any outdoor lighting designs, consider how you will be using your outdoor space.
 Do you only want security and safety lighting for your front walkway and entrance?
-Or do you intend to light up your back porch to BBQ diner and entertain family and friends?
-Some neglected areas are the front steps, driveway, patio or porch, backyard, pool, unique architectural elements.
-The lighting design you choose will reflect the way you plan to use your space, so be sure you’ve considered all the ways you’ll use your outdoor spaces at night before making a final decision.
+Or, would you like to light up your backyard to enjoy BBQ dinners and entertain family and friends?
+Consider areas including, front steps, driveway, patio, porch, backyard, pool, or other unique architectural elements.
+The lighting design you choose will enhance the way you use your space, so be sure you’ve considered all the ways you’ll use your outdoor spaces at night before making your final decision.

 Determine Lighting Style

-Deciding on the needs of each area of your home helps streamline the decisions on what kind of lighting and lighting fixtures to use.
-You may want task lighting over the bar-be-que for instance.
-Maybe you want to brighten up the darkest parts of your yard for security, then strategic flood lights or uplighting of trees might be effective.
-If you want to illuminate a unique architectural feature on your home, you’ll want to use accent lighting such as spotlights.
-And you’re not limited to one style.
-If you want light to help bar-be-que, that same lighting doesn’t have to light up your dining area.
+Deciding on the needs of each area of your home will help to streamline the decisions on what kind of lighting and lighting fixtures to install.
+You may want task lighting over the bar-be-que.
+Maybe you want to brighten up the darkest parts of your yard for security with strategically placed floodlights.
+Perhaps you’ll want to install uplighting for your trees or illuminate a unique architectural feature on your home with spotlights.
+You’re not limited to one style.
+If you want one type of light for the bar-be-que area, that same lighting doesn’t have to light up your dining area.

-Let one style and brightness compliment another.
-This is where smart technology and creating zones for your outdoor lighting comes in!
+Let one style and brightness complement another.
+This is where smart technology and creating zones for your outdoor lighting come in!

-With LED technology, landscape lighting is available in a variety of colours, beam spread, and intensity.
-Zones signify a particular focus or intended use, each zone complimenting and blending into another.
+Using LED technology, landscape lighting is available in a variety of colours, beam spread, and intensity.
+Zones allocate a particular focus or intended use and each zone will complement and blend into another.
 Smart technology allows you to control individual fixtures with your phone or tablet.
-You can have multiple electrical lines go to one transformer, allowing for individual control of each line or “zone.”

-Each zone is grouped on a single line from the transformer.
-Each zone then can be controlled independently depending on any number of factors.
-For instance, you’ll want lights used for security to come on at dusk and turn off at dawn – set it and forget it.
-Smart technology can automate that independent of the lights on your patio or pool to suit your lifestyle.
+Each lighting zone will be grouped on a single line from the main transformer and each zone can be controlled independently, depending on any number of factors.
+For instance, security lighting can be programmed to come on at dusk and turn off at dawn – set it and forget it.
+Smart technology can also automate the lights on your patio or pool to suit your lifestyle.
 If you need lights for special events or while you’re outside on the patio, you can set those to automatically turn off at a particular time, or even create a timed light show to music to enhance the occasion.

 How To Determine The Best Zones For Your Outdoor Lighting

-You might create zones based on the proximity of the fixtures to one another or a particular feature (a fence line, a building, a feature in the yard), or based on their function (security, pool, cooking).
-If creating zones based on function for example, you might want to create a design where you can leave your security lighting on all night long, but be able to shut off your garden lighting before you go to bed.
+You might create zones based on the proximity of the fixtures to one another or a particular feature (fence line, building, hot tub, or tree in the yard), or based on their function (security, pool, cooking).
+If you are creating zones based on function, you might want to craft a design where you can leave your security lighting on all night, but be able to shut off your garden lighting before you go to bed.

-We recommend that you begin by drawing a rough diagram of your yard and make note of any features you want to highlight at night such as a fountain, pond, statue, etc. Those individual items you want to light up at night will need their own electrical lines if you wish to control them separate from other zones.
-Identify which parts of the yard require specific kinds of lighting.
+We recommend that you begin by drawing a rough diagram of your yard and make note of any features you want to highlight at night, such as a fountain, pond, statue, etc. Those individual items will need their own electrical lines if you wish to control them separately from other zones.
+Next, identify which parts of the yard require specific kinds of lighting.
 Pathway lighting for safety.
 Downlights in the tree for entertaining.
 Uplights along the foundation to highlight the house façade.
-Spotlights for the garage for security.
-This allows you to conserve energy and only use the lights you want when you need them.
+Spotlights for security around the garage.
+This design draft will allow you to conserve energy and only use the lights you want when you need them.

-But where do you start when designing zones and choosing fixtures?
+Want to know where to start when designing zones and choosing fixtures?
+Keep reading.

-Usually the home is the focal point of the landscape lighting design, but other areas of focus can be included.
+Usually, the home is the focal point of a landscape lighting design, but other areas of focus can be included.
 A good design will tie these separate elements together to establish a cohesive appearance.

 Be sure to avoid a flattening effect by only adding outdoor lighting to the front of your home.
-Instead, create a three-dimensional viewing experience by adding depth and contrast.
+Instead, create a three-dimensional viewing experience by adding depth and contrast through lighting multiple angles.

-Maximize your home’s nighttime potential!
-Many builders install minimal lighting so the effect is utilitarian rather than aesthetic.
+Maximize your home’s nighttime potential.
+Many home builders install minimal lighting, so the effect is utilitarian rather than aesthetic.
 Upgrade the look of your home by highlighting its architectural features and landscaping to create a unique-to-you effect day and night!

-Strategically placed landscape lighting aimed at the shadows in your yard can increase the security of your home.
-Don’t forget pathways, driveways, walks and stairs that also need adequate lighting to provide safety for guests and family.
-If you have a pool or some other feature that poses a safety risk, proper lighting is a must!
+Strategically placed landscape lighting directed at the shadows in your yard can increase the security of your home.
+Don’t forget your pathways, driveways, walkways, and stairs — they also need adequate lighting to provide safety for family and guests.
+If you have a pool or another feature that could pose a safety risk, proper lighting is a must.

 Never accept a light fixture that’s only functional, search for the fixture that’s functional, looks great, and provides just the right kind of light.
 Many of these fixtures can pull double duty and provide light for multiple purposes to maximize your investment.